Itisfilipe/feature-requets-flask-app/README.md

 your progress.
 Prior to submission, please bring up a live hosted example.
 AWS has a free tier if you aren't certain where to host.

-## Guidelines
 One of the major goals in this project is to see how you fill in ambiguities in your own creative way.
-There is no such thing as a perfect project here, just interpretations of the instructions above, so be creative in your approach. !!Feel free to email phil@britecore.com with questions.
+There is no such thing as a perfect project here, just interpretations of the instructions above, so be creative in your approach.
+While we want to see an expression of your style and problem solving, we also want to keep you moving, so please feel free to email phil@britecore.com with questions if you get stuck or have questions.

-We want to be respectful of your time and set realistic expectations for submissions.
-To help guide you, we have included the list below which details features common in the best projects we receive.
-No project includes all of these features, but the candidates we hire typically display several of these features in their work.
+We want to be respectful of your time and set realistic expectations for submission.
+To help guide you, we have included the list below which details common in the best projects we receive.
+It is rare for a project to match every item in this list, but the candidates we hire typically showcase several of these features in their work.

 --